-Personal sampling results for workers at the facility indicate airborne fiber levels consistently in the range of 0.1 f/cc to 1 f/cc in the 1970s (Figure 7).
-These fiber levels were measured using phase contrast microscopy (PCM) analytical techniques.3 By the mid-1980s, annual measured airborne PCM fiber concentrations from both personal and area sampling inside the facility were consistently below the current OSHA PEL of 0.1 f/cc.
+At exfoliation facilities owned and operated by W.R.
+Grace, personal sampling results available for workers in the 1970s indicate airborne fiber levels consistently in the range of 0.1 f/cc to 1.0 f/cc [38].
+These fiber levels were measured using phase contrast microscopy (PCM) analytical techniques.
+By the mid-1980s, annual measured airborne PCM fiber concentrations from both personal and area sampling inside these facilities were typically below the current OSHA PEL of 0.1 f/cc.
 Personal samples, typically collected within a worker's breathing zone, were associated with specific workers.
 Most of the area sampling was conducted at consistent locations in the exfoliation process where fibers were likely to be released (e.g., the furnace baghouse, the furnace stoner deck where waste rock and expanded product were separated, the waste rock hopper) (EPA, unpublished data).

-Air sampling data are not available from 1965 to 1974.
-Airborne fiber levels during this period were likely at or above the levels documented in 1975 (0.1 f/cc to 1 f/cc).
-Measured airborne fiber levels within the New Orleans facility decreased throughout the 1970s and 1980s as W.R.
-Grace responded to federal OSHA requirements4 to protect workers from occupational asbestos exposure (EPA, unpublished data).
+Before the 1970s, air sampling data at exfoliation facilities owned by W.R.
+Grace are not available, although airborne fiber levels during this period were likely at or above the levels documented in the 1970s (i.e., 0.1 f/cc to 1.0 f/cc).
+Measured airborne fiber levels within these facilities decreased throughout the 1970s and 1980s as W.R.
+Grace responded to federal OSHA requirements5 to protect workers from occupational asbestos exposure (EPA, unpublished data).
 Asbestos exposure levels for workers could have been much higher before the OSHA regulations were first introduced in 1971.
-Asbestos exposures would also be higher for workers in the past who manually performed some of the material handling processes, such as unloading vermiculite deliveries from railcars, transferring vermiculite into furnace hoppers, and transferring bulk quantities of waste rock.
+Asbestos exposures would also be higher for workers who manually performed some of the material handling processes, such as unloading vermiculite deliveries from railcars, transferring vermiculite into furnace hoppers, and transferring bulk quantities of waste rock.